Frequently Asked Questions: Your Involvement

 - Baxter Rogers of Nashville, Tennessee: cash donation

-- Jeanna Schultz of Madison, Wisconsin: BG 1, MER, A FTY, LCJD 2
+- Jeanna Schultz of Madison, Wisconsin, USA: BG 1, MER, A FTY, LCJD 2

-- Harry Seaman of Ceol Cairde, in Milwaukee, Wisconsin: book NF
+- Harry Seaman of Ceol Cairde, in Milwaukee, Wisconsin, USA: book NF

 - Dennis Stephens of Fairbanks, Alaska: cash donation